 - a.
-The Title IX Coordinator will contact the Complaining Party and encourage them to meet to discuss the nature and circumstances of the reported conduct, review relevant documentation that is available, and address the need for any interim measures.
-Examples of interim measures, with respect to sexual misconduct, include no-contract directives, requests for academic adjustments, changes to living, dining, transportation, working and/or immigration situations, statutorily-provided leave to employees pursuant to M.G.L. c.
-49, § 52D, and other actions to address the situation and the Complaining Party's immediate physical safety, emotional needs, and concerns on an interim basis. - b.
-The Title IX Coordinator will assess the reported conduct to determine whether circumstances pose a threat to the health or safety of the College community that warrants issuance of a timely warning, a stay-away order for any person, or any other interim protections, including, but not limited to, suspension of a student, placing an employee on leave, or restricting any individual from other privileges prior to completing an investigation.
+The Title IX Coordinator will contact the Complaining Party and encourage them to meet to discuss the nature and circumstances of the reported conduct, review relevant documentation that is available, and address the need for any interim measures. - b.
+The Title IX Coordinator will assess the reported conduct to determine whether circumstances pose a threat to the health or safety of the College community that warrants issuance of a timely warning, a stay-away order for any person, or any other interim protections, including, but not limited to, temporary suspension of a student, placing an employee on leave, or restricting any individual from other privileges prior to completing an investigation.
 During the interim action, Olin reserves the right to prohibit the individual from entering Olin property or participating in any Olin activities, absent of written authorization from an appropriate College official.
 The failure of an individual to comply with an interim restriction is a violation of Olin's Sexual Misconduct Policy and may lead to additional disciplinary action.
 The decision to impose interim restrictions will be communicated by the Title IX Coordinator and will be effective immediately. - c.
 The Title IX Coordinator will notify the Complaining Party about the availability of Olin's Sexual Misconduct Policy as well as the right to report or the right to decline to report the matter to Public Safety and/or local law enforcement.
 A report to Public Safety or local law enforcement will not change Olin's obligation to potentially investigate the matter but it may briefly delay the timing of an investigation if a law enforcement agency requests that the College delay its process for a reasonable amount of time to allow it to gather evidence of criminal conduct. - d.
 The Title IX Coordinator will notify the Complaining Party of the available resources for seeking medical treatment, counseling, spiritual guidance, or other interim measures.
 See Section IV and V. - e.
 If the Title IX Coordinator determines the reported conduct could, in any way, trigger Olin's Sexual Misconduct Policy, they will contact the Complaining Party to discuss that determination.
 In collection with allegations of sexual misconduct, if, at any time, the Complaining Party requests that the process not move forward, Olin will weigh that request against its obligation to address any risk of harm to the Complaining Party or other individuals in the community and the nature of the incident or conduct at issue.
 Except in limited circumstances, in which the Complaining Party's request not to proceed to investigation is granted, the Title IX Coordinator will proceed to Section VII.C.3.
 For further information please see Section VI.A. - f.
 If the Title IX Coordinator determines that the reported conduct would not, in any way, trigger the Sexual Misconduct Policy, they will advise the Complaining Party of such and refer the reported conduct to the appropriate office for addressing, consistent with their policy.
 If however, new information is subsequently provided, the reported conduct may be reevaluated to determine whether an investigation is warranted.